New Zealand–United Kingdom relations: Trade Agreements

+The United Kingdom has completed negotiations to accede to Comprehensive and Progressive Agreement for Trans-Pacific Partnership on 31 March 2023, of which New Zealand is a founding member.

 In early 2022, the two governments agreed that their customs agencies would recognise each other's "Secure Export Schemes," allowing firms to export goods with limited inspections.

 Travel

-According to the New Zealand High Commission in London, Britain is the third largest source of tourists to New Zealand.
+According to the New Zealand High Commission in London, the United Kingdom is the third largest source of tourists to New Zealand.

 London has the highest density of people born in New Zealand of all British regions, 47% of them choosing to live there according to the 2001 census.

 In early July 2022, New Zealand Prime Minister Jacinda Ardern and British Prime Minister Boris Johnson agreed to extend the Youth Mobility Scheme to allow New Zealanders to spend three years in the country and to raise the age limit to 35 years.
 Since the United Kingdom has limited the number of New Zealand working holiday visa holders to 13,000 places, New Zealand had also placed a 15,000 cap on British working holiday visa holders.